 - I can’t do that because [insert poor excuse…]

 I don’t mean to boast but I have become quite skilful in the art of putting things off!
 At times my goals just don’t seem like a big enough priority (I just know I want to achieve them someday…) or they are taking me out of my comfort zone, requiring that extra bit of effort and confidence on my part.
-If you can relate to this then read on to discover what I found out when I attended a session on ‘How to overcome procrastination and boost productivity in order to have your best year ever’ which was delivered by Tanya Sturges, Leadership and Mindset Coach, and founder of Adonis Blue Coaching.
+If you can relate to this then read on to discover what I found out when I attended a session on ‘How to overcome procrastination and boost productivity in order to have your best year ever’ which was delivered by Tanya Sturges, The Self-Sabotage Coach.

 Tanya began the session by asking the group to list all the reasons why we procrastinate and to discuss the internal and external resources that are needed to achieve goals (such as self-belief, perseverance, resilience, money, time, knowledge, a good support network, a clear action plan etc.) We were then introduced to the concept of a failure cycle which, as Tanya explained, we experience when we are initially eager to embark on our goals but then somehow find ourselves dodging the tasks that are needed to achieve them, making feeble justifications for not carrying out our tasks and blaming others along the way.
 Tanya highlighted the importance of taking personal responsibility for pursuing our goals so that we can disrupt this unproductive cycle and start taking control of our lives.